yufei118liu/ntk_continual/README.md

 These notebooks are used to run the class incremental learning experiments on CIFAR-10 and CIFAR-100 datasets.
 They generate NTK matrices and accuracy metrics, which are saved as `.pkl` files.

 - **`experiment-cifar10-epoch10.ipynb`**:
-  This notebook runs the class incremental learning experiment on the CIFAR-10 dataset using both MLP and RNN models.
+  This notebook runs the class incremental learning experiment on the CIFAR-10 dataset using MLP, RNN and CNN models.
 The results are saved in the corresponding `.pkl` files.

 - **`experiment-cifar100-epoch10.ipynb`**:
-  This notebook runs the class incremental learning experiment on the CIFAR-100 dataset using both MLP and RNN models.
+  This notebook runs the class incremental learning experiment on the CIFAR-100 dataset using MLP, RNN and CNN models.
 The results are saved in the corresponding `.pkl` files.

 ---